 • Improvisations, exercises and techniques of acting for the stage.
 Motivation and behavior in characterization.
 Additional course work STRONGLY recommended for Musical Theatre candidates:

 Ballet II (DANC 212); Jazz II (DANC 232); Tap II (DANC 242); Fundamentals of Musical Theatre Performance (THTR 236A & 236B); Music Theory for Non-Majors (MUS 101); and Basic Music Reading and Sight Singing (THTR 181).

 Please understand that our program is one of the best in the nation – a fact I’m sure you have carefully considered when researching transfer institutions.
 You are welcome to jury once you meet all the prerequisites, but we accept a very limited number of students (10 to 12) each year – and all must be triple threats.
 The additional coursework prepares you for the quality and pace of the material and advanced technique expected at the jury level.

 Students must jury (audition) in three areas: singing, dancing (tap, ballet and jazz), and acting.
-Juries occur only in May (coinciding with the beginning of our final exam week) – please contact Professor Mitch Hanlon for confirmation of the May audition dates this year.
+Juries occur only in May (coinciding with the beginning of our final exam week) – please contact the Theatre office for confirmation of the May audition dates this year.

 If you have met all the above prerequisites, you may jury.
 The Musical Theatre jury consists of three auditions:

 ACTING: Two contrasting contemporary monologues, not to exceed 3 minutes total; OR, one 3- minute scene contemporary realism scene with a partner that you must provide – email Professor Maria Cominis, Acting Division auditions coordinator, at firstname.lastname@example.org for acting jury appointment or information.